githubpartners/microsoft-learn/github/introduction-to-code-scanning-with-github-codeql/includes/2-what-is-codeql.md

-In CodeQL, code is treated like data.
-Security vulnerabilities, bugs, and other errors are modeled as queries that can be executed against databases extracted from code.
-You can run the standard CodeQL queries, written by GitHub researchers and community contributors, or write your own to use in custom analyses.
-Queries that find potential bugs highlight the result directly in the source file.
+In CodeQL, code is treated like data, which makes it easier to find security vulnerabilities, bugs, and other errors.
+Running the standard CodeQL queries can find potential bugs and highlight the result directly in the source file.
+You can use variant analysis and known security vulnerabilities as a seed to find similar problems in your code.

-In this unit, you will learn about:

-- Variant analysis
+The topics in the unit include:

-- CodeQL databases
+- CodeQL databases: contain queryable data extracted from a codebase
-- Query suites
-- Query language packs
+- Query language packs: use to organize the files used in CodeQL analysis

-## Variant analysis

-CodeQL is the analysis engine used by developers to automate security checks and by security researchers to perform variant analysis.
-Variant analysis is the process of using a known security vulnerability as a seed to find similar problems in your code.
-It’s a technique that security engineers use to identify potential vulnerabilities and ensure these threats are properly fixed across multiple codebases.

-Querying code using CodeQL is the most efficient way to perform variant analysis.
-You can use the standard CodeQL queries to identify seed vulnerabilities, or find new vulnerabilities by writing your own custom CodeQL queries.
-Then, develop or iterate over the query to automatically find logical variants of the same bug that could be missed using traditional manual techniques.
+- Query suites: provide a way of selecting queries
+- Variant analysis: developers automate security checks and security researchers perform variant analysis

 ## CodeQL databases